Lopside95/Lopside95/README.md

 <p><a href="https://findmydog.vercel.app/">Find My Dog</a> - Capstone project for the BrainStation Software Engineering Bootcamp</p>

-<p><a href="https://booksfromjames.vercel.app/">Book Recommendations</a> - A little project that provides recommendations from a my favourite books</p>
+<p><a href="https://booksfromjames.vercel.app/">Book Recommendations</a> - A little project that provides recommendations from a pool of my favourite books</p>

 ## Tech